-Thirteen healthy adults (six males, seven females; age range: 18-27 years) with normal or corrected-to-normal vision were recruited from the University of Toronto community to participate in the study in exchange for monetary compensation.
-All participants provided informed consent and all experimental procedures were approved by the Research Ethics Board at the University of Toronto.
+Thirteen healthy adults (6 males, 7 females; age range: 18-27 years) with normal or corrected-to-normal vision were recruited from the (Author University) community to participate in the study in exchange for monetary compensation.
+All participants provided informed consent and all experimental procedures were approved by the Research Ethics Board at (Author University).
 The data of all participants were included in the analyses reported below.